 A forgotten hero

-In the Centenary of Rugby League 1908-2008 year it is timely to remember the forgotten story of Newcastle's Pat 'Nimmo' Walsh 1908-09 Kangaroo.
-Pat Walsh had played Rugby Union for New South Wales in 1903 to 05 and for Australia in 1904 (three tests).
+In the Centenary of Rugby League's 1908–2008 year, it is timely to remember the forgotten story of Newcastle's Pat 'Nimmo' Walsh 1908-09 Kangaroo.
+Pat Walsh had played Rugby Union for New South Wales in 1903 to 05 and for Australia in 1904 (3 tests).
 He also played in the Australian Rules competition in Johannesburg South Africa in 1905 (vice captain of the Commonwealth team winners).
 The trophy is in the Australian sporting hall of fame at Melbourne Cricket Ground.

 In February 1915 he enlisted in the 12th Light Horse serving at Galipolli, Palestine and Egypt.
 He was mentioned in despatches by General Allenby.

 During the war he contracted a paralysis to his legs and thereafter had to walk on crutches.
 J J Giltinan 'considered him the finest forward in the northern Union' (Huddersfield Rugby News 10 April 1909).
 Dally Messenger listed him in his favourite team and he was listed in WA 'Billy' Cann's Best Alltime team in 1938.

 A rainbow finish

 Raiders v Roosters.
 Laurie Daley's last home game.
 Wet day, started pouring 15 mins before the end of the match.
 Finished with a Raiders win and a rainbow stretched over the length of the stadium.

 A fitting farewell

 When the Broncos won the 2006 premiership – a fitting farewell for one of the Bronco's, Queensland and Australia's best prop forwards.

 Watching as a young child the unbelievable rivalry and hard play that the Maher Cup challenges produced, particularly West Wyalong v Barmedman v Temora.